In 2022, tuition for full-time students at Rio Salado College was $2,040 a year for in-state students and $7,824 a year for out-of-state students.

 If this information makes going to college feel scary, remember, the displayed price of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
 Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts kick in.
 Plus, student loans can make thecost of college feel more doable until after graduation.

-Rio Salado College is a public, state institution, so it offers a reduced tuition rate of $85 for in-state students who attend full-time.
-For students who are not considered Arizona-residents, out-of-state tuition is $241 a year.
+Rio Salado College is a public, state institution, so it offers a reduced tuition rate of $2,040 for students who qualify as state residents and attend full-time.

 Rio Salado College has the same tuition for international students as for those from out of state.